Rakuen Noise

 Rakuen Noise (楽園ノイズ, Rakuen Noizu) is a Japanese light novel series written by Hikaru Sugii and illustrated by Yū Akinashi.
-The series is published by ASCII Media Works, under their Dengeki Bunko imprint, since May 2020, with five volumes released as of August 2022.
+The series is published by ASCII Media Works, under their Dengeki Bunko imprint, since May 2020, with eight volumes released as of July 2026.
 A manga adaptation, illustrated by Akisato Shino, ran in Media Factory's Monthly Comic Alive from March 2022 to December 2023.

 Media

 Light novel

 Written by Hikaru Sugii and illustrated by Yū Akinashi, the series was first published on the web novel platform Kakuyomu on May 1, 2020; the first volume was released on May 9 of the same year.
-As of June 10, 2025, seven volumes have been released.
+As of July 10, 2026, eight volumes have been released.